 From the image above, you can see that you will be able to certainly grab the attention of the visitors because it makes your website stand out in the results.

-Instead of diving deep into each and every premium module, we’re going to give you an overview of them since the documentation already covers each module thoroughly.
-This section will help give you an idea of what you can get for its price tag of $49.95.
+Instead of diving deep into every premium module, we’re going to give you an overview of them since the documentation already covers each module thoroughly.

 - Disable Elements